Widow SSDI

 The loss of a spouse is a devastating event, both emotionally and financially.
 For those whose deceased partners were receiving Social Security Disability Insurance (SSDI), there may be some financial relief available through widow’s or widower’s benefits.
-Here is what you should know about eligibility and application for widow’s Social Security disability benefits from a Social Security disability lawyer.
+Here is what you should know about eligibility and application for a widow’s Social Security disability benefits from a Social Security disability lawyer.

 Eligibility for Widow’s and Widower’s Benefits